NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Shooting a coin and shortly after firing a new coin will transfer the damage to the new coin and compound it, allowing you to bypass the damage cap on coin punching.
+      Shooting a coin and, shortly after, throwing a new coin will transfer the damage to the new coin and compound it, allowing you to bypass the damage cap on coin punching.
     </td>
     <td width="100px">
       TBA (To Be Added)